 I came across YWAM when I was in year 7.
 I attended their youth program with my friends, and told people that when I finished school, I wanted to do a Discipleship Training School.
-In year 9, I did a mission trip to India, which grew my passion for missions even more.
+In year 9, I did a mission trip to Asia, which grew my passion for missions even more.
 I knew I wanted to be involved in missions when I completed school.
 However, the end of school quickly crept up and although I was still very much drawn to missions, I decided to study teaching, with the purpose of taking it to 3rd world countries.
 A year and a half into my degree, I felt God calling me out of it.

 I was terrified to quit without knowing the next step, but I knew God had a plan, so I left university and moved back to Newcastle.

 Immediately after leaving uni, God reminded me of YWAM.
 I began researching it, talking to people who had done a DTS and I prayed for confirmation.
 It was daunting to think about living out of home for six months, with people I had never met.
 And I certainly didn’t have the finances for it!
 As the months went by, God placed so many people across my path who had done a DTS or who were on staff with YWAM.
 One day in July, I sent an email to YWAM Newcastle, enquiring about their October Compassion DTS.
 The next day, I attended my church worship night, and someone shared that God had put the verse Joshua 1:9 on their heart to encourage someone in the congregation.
 “Have I not commanded you?
 Be strong and courageous.
 Do not be afraid; do not be discouraged, for the Lord your God will be with you wherever you go.”

 It was as if God was speaking directly to me.